lsulibraries/cDM_to_mods/README.md

 # How to:

-for converting the output of cdm_xporter/scrape_cdm.py into mods format (especially for ingest into Islandora)
+Part of the ingest to Islandora pathway (cdm_xporter -> cDM_to_mods -> [convert_to_islandorabooknews] -> Islandora ingest)

+A spreadsheet of source data skips the cdm_xporter step & starts at the cDM_to_mods step.

 ### Setup

- - Install docker-compose as described in the [gnatty repo](https://github.com/lsulibraries/gnatty#if-you-need-dependecies).
+ - Install git and docker-compose as described in the [gnatty repo](https://github.com/lsulibraries/gnatty#if-you-need-dependecies).

 - `git clone https://github.com/lsulibraries/cDM_to_mods`